reportvine/kapenta/README.md

 if your reports connect to a MySQL database.
 You can fix this by adding the MySQL dependency to the dependencies section in the `pom` file on your own fork of the repo.

-Alternatively, assuming you have a tarball build of `spark-pentaho-report` you can add the MySQL jar file in the `lib` directory - this should work.
+Alternatively, assuming you have a tarball build of `kapenta` you can add the MySQL jar file in the `lib` directory - this should work.

 > NOTE: We will not accept pull requests to add MySQL as a dependency in the pom.